-Critics will argue that suing the NHS is morally and financially wrong, and that funds are diverted from trust budgets to meet the cost of insurance.
-But on the other hand, if a person is injured and unable to work as a result of poor medical treatment, should the state not support them?
+Critics will argue that suing the NHS is morally and financially wrong, and that funds are diverted from medical budgets to meet the cost of insurance.
+On the other hand, if a person is injured and unable to work as a result of poor medical treatment, should the state not support them?
 Of course, as medical negligence solicitors, we are inclined to support the latter.

 People sue the NHS because they feel that they or a loved one, received such poor treatment that instead of improving their health, it made it worse or led to death.
 But poor treatment, inconsiderate treatment and sometimes even treatment which breaches the doctor’s duty of care isn’t sufficient to bring a medical negligence claim.

 The treatment must be considered ‘unreasonable and irresponsible’ in order to prove a claim.
-It is compared against the benchmark set by other doctors who are practicing in the same field, at the same time.
+It is compared against the benchmark set by other doctors who are practising in the same field at the same time.

-But even if treatment is irresponsible, we must show that it has affected the patient in a harmful way.
+But even if treatment is irresponsible, medical negligence lawyers must show that it has affected the patient in a harmful way.
 For example, a doctor treating a patient with the wrong drugs, or even leaving something inside a patient (provided that it doesn’t require removal), may not be enough to prove grounds for a claim if no or minimal harm was caused.

 Sometimes it’s enough to make a complaint.
 Every NHS organisation has a complaints procedure and you have the right to have your complaint heard.

 Most people who sue the NHS will receive compensation, but in reality, people just want their lives back to normal.
 They want, for example, to regain their sight or the use of their limb, or they want to be able to care for their family or continue in their career.

 In fatal cases, people want their loved ones to still be with them.
 Our medical negligence solicitors frequently hear from clients that they “just don’t want this to happen to anyone else”.